Weird Western Tales

 Weird Western Tales is a Western genre comics anthology published by DC Comics from June–July 1972 to August 1980.
 It is best known for featuring the adventures of Jonah Hex until #38 (Jan.–Feb.
 1977) when the character was promoted to his own eponymous series.
 Scalphunter then took Hex's place as the featured character in Weird Western Tales.

 Publication history

 Original series

 The original title ran for eight years and 59 issues.
 It started with issue #12 (June–July 1972), continuing the numbering from the second volume of All-Star Western two issues after the first appearance of Jonah Hex.
 The title's name was partially inspired by the sales success of Weird War Tales, and signaled the loosening standards of the outdated Comics Code Authority.

 When Jonah Hex received his own eponymous series, he was replaced as the lead feature of Weird Western Tales by Scalphunter as of issue #39 (March–April 1977).
 The character Cinnamon was introduced in issue #48 (Sept.–Oct.
-1978) by writer Roger McKenzie and artist Dick Ayers.
+1978) by writer Roger McKenzie and artist Jack Abel.
 The final issue was #70 (August 1980).